epgmedia/powersportsbusiness/wp-content/plugins/most-and-least-read-posts-widget/readme.txt

 Donate link: http://www.whiletrue.it/
 Tags: most, least, read, post, posts, most read, least read, more, less, more read, top read, top, less read, sidebar, widget, plugin, links
 Requires at least: 2.9+
-Tested up to: 4.1
+Tested up to: 4.3
-Stable tag: 2.1.8
+Stable tag: 2.4

 Provide two widgets, showing lists of the most and reast read posts.

 == Description ==
-"Most And Least Read Posts Widget" is a free plugin for Wordpress, developed by the Whiletrue.it staff to generate lists of the most and least read posts.
+"Most And Least Read Posts Widget" is a free plugin for Wordpress. developed by Giuliano Polverari (WhileTrue.it) to generate lists of the most and least read posts.

 The following options are customizable: